kamilmazurek/spring-beans-explained/README.md

 ## Bean Creation and Initialization

-After a Spring bean is instantiated and its dependencies are injected, the Spring container calls any configured initialization logic, allowing the bean to be fully ready for use within the application.
+After a singleton bean is instantiated and its dependencies are injected, the Spring container calls any configured initialization logic, allowing the bean to be fully ready for use within the application.

 Spring provides several mechanisms to handle initialization, giving developers flexibility in applying custom logic.

 ### Initialization Using Annotations

 Using the `@PostConstruct` annotation is a common choice for initialization in many modern Spring applications.

-This annotation marks a method to run after the bean is created and dependencies are injected:
+This annotation marks a method to run after the bean is created and dependencies are injected.

+To use it simply annotate method as follows:
 ```java
 @Component
 public class SomePostConstructAnnotatedBean {